 Likewise the Fresh Market chain in the Eastern U.S. gets a batch of Hatch into their stores, bagged and pre-roasted, every Fall.

 YOUR ANNUAL BUY

-They work off of pre-orders starting in the fall after the previous harvest, and give you a good deal for helping them know more precisely how much to plant and pick.
+They work off of pre-orders, for their fresh pods, starting in the Fall, after the previous harvest.
+They give you a good deal for helping them know more precisely how much to plant.

 Fresh is best, because the character of home-roasted green chile comes not only from the small yet beautifully integrated natural fats/oils resident in the chile, and their texture, which, when roasted, is denser and “meatier” than its cousin, the Anaheim, or the waterlogged and biting bell pepper.

 Frozen by the supplier before shipping is next down on the list.
 They’re super convenient.
 Freezing does maintain character.
 The larger batches of chopped chiles, though, are processed and bagged, or put into small plastic containers, without much regard to the quality of the chiles.
 They often lose some of the oomph that you get in fresh chiles that you select, and freeze yourself.